quickwit-oss/quickwit/docs/reference/cli.md

 `quickwit <command name> --help` displays the documentation for the command and a usage example.

-## Environment Variables

-### QW_CONFIG

-Specifies the path to the [quickwit config](quickwit-config.md).
-The `config` is required by every command, via the environment variable it can be set once for all.

-*Example*

-`export QW_CONFIG=./config/quickwit.yaml`

-### QW_ENV

-Specifies the nature of the current working environment.
-Currently, this environment variable is used exclusively for testing purposes, and `LOCAL` is the only supported value.

-### QW_DISABLE_TELEMETRY

-Disables [telemetry](telemetry.md) when set to any non-empty value.

-#### Note on telemetry
+### Note on telemetry
 Quickwit collects some [anonymous usage data](telemetry.md), you can disable it.
-When it's enabled you will see this
+When it's enabled, you will see this
 output:
 ```
 quickwit
 Quickwit 0.1.0 (commit-hash: 98de4ce)

-Index your dataset on object storage & making it searchable from the command line.
+Index your dataset on object storage & make it searchable from the command line.
   Find more information at https://quickwit.io/docs

 Telemetry: enabled